ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

        ```
   * -h flag sets the containers hostname
   * --link flag is used to connect to another container.
 Then container can consume services using the hostname specified.
 Kibana container will link to elasticsearch container and can use the “elasticsearch” hostname to talk to that container
-3. Next steps is, configuring logstash to format the ballerina logs.
+3. Next step is, configuring logstash to format the ballerina logs.
 Inorder to do this, you need to create a file named logstash.conf with the following content.
 For this example, let's save this file at ~/wso2-ballerina/ELK/pipeline/logstash.conf.
 This should be taken note of because, when starting the logstash container, this file should be bind-mounted onto the container.
 Logstash container is configured to read a configuration file named “logstash.conf” at startup.
    ```
     input {